timlu1024/v2rayN-linux/README.md

 ### 4. Run `v2ray-wrapper.sh`
 The main script file is `v2ray-wrapper.sh`.
-To use `-t` (test availability), you have to install [GNU Parallel](https://www.gnu.org/software/parallel/) command.
+To use `-t` (test availability), you have to install [GNU Parallel](https://www.gnu.org/software/parallel/).

 ```
 Usage: